-July - September 2007 Update: Phase II planning for I-394 MnPASS is underway.
-Planning includes facility design concepts, land use and urban design analysis, transit advantages, and outreach and education.
-The Team conducted preliminary analysis of park-and-ride facility utilization and an assessment of future service needs.
+October - December 2007 Update: Phase II planning for I-394 MnPASS is underway.
+Planning includes facility design concepts, land use and urban design analysis, transit advantages, telecommuting, and outreach and education.
+The Team conducted preliminary analysis of parkand-ride facility utilization and an assessment of future service needs.
 SRF Consulting was hired to conduct preliminary design and engineering for lane and interchange improvements in the corridor.
-With the ultimate designs completed and cost estimates developed, the project Team has asked for an evaluation of design options and a benefit cost sensitivity analysis.
+Ultimate design options have been completed and cost estimates developed.
+The Team has asked for an evaluation of lower cost design options and a benefit cost sensitivity analysis.
 The Center for Changing Landscapes at the University of Minnesota is conducting community land use and urban design analysis, working closely with the communities in the corridor to develop a vision for transit compatible land use.
 URS completed an evaluation of transit service characteristics in the corridor and conceptual development of on-line station options.
+An alternative frontage road concept has been developed which will enhance off-peak service in the corridor.
 The corridor advisory committee and several technical committees are being managed by the Humphrey Institute and are meeting regularly to help guide the design, land use and transit advantages work.
 Along with this, the Humphrey Institute is also developing a telecommuting plan for the corridor.